ncphillips/blog/content/post/front-matter-templates.md

 > "Oh, that doesn't do anything...just ignore it."

-A CMS often feels like a work-around.
-Like it's designed for some other purpose and isn't tailored to your site.
-For example, some pages don't have a _body_ section (like a blog post would have).
-And when a non-technical person tries to edit that page, they find it confusing to see a giant WYSIWYG editor taking up 90% of the interface.
+A CMS often feels like a work-around, designed for some other purpose.
+For example, not all pages have a _body_ section and when a non-technical person tries to edit that page, they find it confusing to see a giant WYSIWYG editor taking up 90% of the interface.

-Our goal is to build the dream CMS for developers.
-A CMS that's customizable and allows you to strip out the non-essential clutter from your UI so you don't confuse your clients or your teammates.
+We're build a hackable CMS for developers.
+A CMS that's customizable and allows you to strip out the non-essential clutter from your UI so you don't confuse your non-technical colleagues.

 That's why we're happy to announce the first step in this direction: [Front Matter Templates](https://forestry.io/docs/setting-up-a-site/front-matter-templates/) (FMTs).

 FMTs allow you to define and customize the presentation for your UI fields in your CMS.
-This is useful if your pages have a variety of content defined in your [front](https://jekyllrb.com/docs/frontmatter/) [matter](https://gohugo.io/content/front-matter/).
+This is handy if your pages have a variety of content defined in your [front](https://jekyllrb.com/docs/frontmatter/) [matter](https://gohugo.io/content/front-matter/).

 ## Customize the UI

 The following page makes use of a variety of front matter:

 <span class="image-wrapper media-wrapper" contenteditable="false"></span>